crd230/crd230.github.io/lab0.md

 ## #   minute <dbl>, time_hour <dttm>
 ```

 Not all functions work with tibbles, particularly those that are specific to spatial data.
 As such, we'll be using a combination of tibbles and regular data frames throughout the class, with a preference towards tibbles where possible.
+Note that when you search on the Google machine for how to do something in R, you will likely get non tidy ways of doing things.
+Most of these suggestions are fine, but some are not and may screw you up down the road.
+My advice is to try to stick with tidy functions to do things in R. This is why our textbook RDS is a valuable resource.
+When there is either no way to do it in tidy (as we will encounter when we do spatial data analysis) or it's 3:15 am and you need to get your assignment done and the only advice you are getting is something non tidy, do it the non tidy way.

 <div style="margin-bottom:25px;">
 </div>
 ##**R Scripts**
 \

 Up to this point, you've been typing code into the R Console.
-But, that's not the only way to run code in R.  In fact, using the R Console is the most inefficient way.
-R provides three ways to run code.
+But, that's not the only way to run code in R.  In fact, using the R Console is the most inefficient way to use R.  R provides three ways to run code.

 1. R console
 2. R Script
 3. R Markdown

-We'll talk about R Markdown in the first week of class.
+We'll talk about R Markdown in the first week of class (or you can jump ahead and read through the [homework guidelines](https://crd230.github.io/hw_guidelines.html).
 The R console allows you to run code interactively.
-You type in the code into the Console, your output appears in the console, and the code you ran "disappears."
+You type in the code into the console, your output appears in the console, and the code you ran "disappears."
 The benefit of programs like R, however, is that it allows you to prevent that code from disappearing.
 How do you do this?
 Well, that's where the R Script comes in.

-An R script is simply a text file containing the same commands that you would enter on the command line of the R Console.
-To open an R script, click on File from the top menu, New File and R Script.
+An R script is simply a text file containing and consequently saving the commands you would enter on the command line of the R Console.
+To open an R script, click on File from the top menu bar, then New File and R Script.
 A blank window should open up in the top left of your console.
 This is where you will write and save all the code you want to run.
 For example, type in the code we ran under the **Tibbles** section

 ````
 library(tidyverse)